alorenz465446/VBA_stock_analysis/README.md

 * The code can be a lot smoother to read.

-*  Refractoring the code can be very time consuming.
+*  Refactoring the code can be very time consuming.

-[Code Refactoring: Concept and Analysis] (https://anarsolutions.com/code-refactoring-concept-analysis/#:~:text=Maintainability%3A%20After%20refactoring%2C%20the%20code,no%20idea%20where%20to%20go)
+[Code Refactoring: Concept and Analysis]